Licensed Mental Health Counselor, LMHC

 Specialties & expertise

 Julia Baum is a Licensed Mental Health Counselor in Brooklyn, NY specializing in working with adults in their 20s and 30s as they navigate the challenges of depression and anxiety.
 With a background in the arts, Julia has a deep understanding of the ups and downs creative people face.
-She welcomes a wide range of creative professionals, entrepreneurs, and freelancers to her practice.
+She welcomes a wide range of creative professionals and entrepreneurs to her practice.

 Julia has extensive training in Cognitive Behavioral Therapy (CBT) and Rational Emotive Behavior Therapy (REBT), a form of CBT.
 Her sessions are goal-oriented and solution-focused.
 She teaches clients how to problem-solve in the moment, increasing understanding of their thinking patterns and how these thoughts trigger unhelpful emotions and behaviors.
 Clients learn how to respond to these thoughts in a helpful, logical way instead.